Having Difficulty Repaying your Mortgage?

 - You will receive updates every 20 days in writing on how your appeal is progressing

-Please follow the documented Complaints procedure of the credit union, as per the Standard Rules 2014.
-Complaint forms may be obtained at the credit union.
+Please follow the documented Complaints procedure of the credit union, as per our Standard Rules, which are available in Downloads on the website.
+Complaint forms may also be obtained at the credit union.

 Other Important Information

-An arrears problem arises as soon as you fail to make a full mortgage repayment or only make a partial mortgage repayment on the date it is due.
+An arrears problem arises as soon as you fail to make a full home loan repayment or only make a partial home loan repayment on the date it is due.

-A pre-arrears case arises where the borrower contacts the lender to inform them that he/she is in danger of going into financial difficulties and/or is concerned about going into mortgage arrears.
+A pre-arrears case arises where the borrower contacts the lender to inform them that he/she is in danger of going into financial difficulties and/or is concerned about going into home loan arrears.

 Credit Reference Agencies: Details of an individual’s borrowings and repayment history are recorded by credit reference agencies.
 If you are in arrears, this could make it difficult for us or any other financial institution to extend credit (loan, overdraft, credit card).